JSchpp12/Compute-Volumetrics/README.md

 1. Required .dll not found while using vcpkg.

 If using vcpkg and during runtime, an error is displayed regarding a .dll not being found, this is due to a copy failure or visual studio not properly using vcpkg.
 In project properties, ensure Use Vcpkg is set to ON.
 It might also help to set Use Manifest to ON as well.

+2. Undefined references to lz4 while compiling openvdb.

+This is an issue which occurred while compiling on linux.
+A possible solution can be to install the lz4 binary for the distro.